LUCIFER LUCIFER

 Though most have stated that in the center of Phanuel’s court, there’s often a desk and a large chair

 where she can be seen sitting in wait of visitors.
+However, this is not always the case.

 From time to time, Phanuel invites souls at random for company, and not just for trials.
 She seems to have